crsl4/computingtools/pages/notes1011.md

 ## homework

 due today: exercise 3 from [homework 1](https://github.com/UWMadison-computingtools/coursedata/tree/master/hw1-snaqTimeTests).
+15 minutes Q&A on this homework: bring your questions to get help/feedback from your peers.

 ## Git: continued